 A survey of the diplomatic relations of the United States, focusing on the events since 1900.
-The first half of this course focuses on a historical approach, providing an understanding of American actions in the world and their consequences.
-The second half of the course focuses on the processes and decision makers that create United States Foreign Policy.
-Substantive topics include the role of the US as the "world's policemen", and the nature of the US response to problems such as global terrorism, hunger, human rights, economic cooperation, and climate change.
+This course provides a historical approach to interpreting American actions in the world and their consequences, as well as a political science approach to understanding the processes and decision makers that create United States Foreign Policy.
+Substantive topics include the role of the U.S. as the "world's policemen" and the nature of the U.S. response to problems such as global terrorism, hunger, human rights, economic cooperation, and climate change.
 (Spring, even years)